-Challenges of Rehabilitating Internally Displaced Persons (IDPs) in Nigeria
+Rehabilitation Internally Displaced Persons (IDPs) in Nigeria: the Challenges

-The following constitutes to the challenges facing the Nigerian state in addressing the rehabilitation of displacement in Nigeria.
+The following constitutes to the challenges/ hindrances facing the Nigerian state in addressing the rehabilitation of displacement in Nigeria.
 These challenges will be discussed in themes.

 Lack and Absence of Appropriate Legal Frameworks on IDPs In 1998, the United Nations Commission on Human Rights kick started the process which led to the emergence of the Guiding Principles on Internal Displacement as an international standard setting norm on IDPs.
-Part of the ideals set out in the Guiding Principles is the call on states to replicate the principles contained therein into national laws and policies on internal displacement (Sayne, 2012).
+Part of the ideals set out in the Guiding Principles is the call on states to replicate the principles contained therein into national laws and policies on internal displacement.
+(Sayne, 2012).
 Similarly, the African Union Convention for the Protection of Internally Displaced Persons which reflects the international guidance provided in the Guiding Principles enjoin states party to domesticate the provisions of this Africa's first human right treaty into domestic law as a way of strengthening protection and assistance for IDPs within their respective borders.

 The Nigerian Government in 2003 set up a committee saddled with the onerous mandate to draft a national policy on IDPs as a means of addressing the gaps in the protection of IDPs in line with existing norms.
 The committee came up with a 51 page draft policy which was presented to government in 2011.
 Surprisingly, despite the severity characterized by the interminable surge in internal crises in the country which has disreputably provoked massive human loss, wreckage of infrastructures and displacement of people, the said draft has continued to sink in oblivion given the fact that it is yet to become operational.
-This is notwithstanding the fact that the draft national IDP policy restates all the rights and freedoms recognized under the Guiding Principles, Kampala Convention, and the Nigerian Constitution, the inordinate delay in its adoption and eventual implementation by government also adds to the issue of nonenforcement and compliance of its set out standards even before domestic courts in Nigeria (Ashiru, 2010).
-In addition, Nigeria has ratified the Kampala Convention but up to this present time, there is no domestic legislation that mirrors the legal and institutional frameworks on IDPs protection ingeniously contemplated for states party in accordance with the provisions of the Convention.
+This is notwithstanding the fact that the draft national IDP policy restates all the rights and freedoms recognized under the Guiding Principles, Kampala Convention, and the Nigerian Constitution, the inordinate delay in its adoption and eventual implementation by government also adds to the issue of non-enforcement and compliance of its set out standards even before domestic courts in Nigeria (Ashiru, 2010).